 How have investment bonds performed?

-This has beaten the average investment bond by almost 4% per year.
+This has beaten the average investment bond by over double (i.e. almost 6% per year).
 Note: the Stockspot return is before taxes – below is a worked example to show the impact of tax.

-Return are net after fees as of 30 June 2019 using a growth diversified investment option (OnePath – Managed Growth, Australian Unity – Perpetual Balanced Growth, CBA NC – Growth, AMP – Balanced Growth, IOOF WealthBuilder Growth MultiMix, Generation Life MLC Horizon 4 portfolio, Key Invest Russell Growth Fund, Centuria – Growth Bond Fund).
+Return are net after fees as of 31 December 2020 using a growth diversified investment option (OnePath – Managed Growth, Australian Unity – Perpetual Balanced Growth, CBA – NC growth, AMP – Balanced Growth, IOOF WealthBuilder Growth MultiMix, Generation Life MLC Horizon 4 portfolio, Key Invest Life Events Diversified Growth, Centuria – Growth Bond Fund).
 Stockspot Topaz Portfolio used not taking into account personal income tax.
 Total cumulative return computed from 5 year annualised figure.
-Source: Investment bond Providers, Stockspot.
-IOOF WealthBuilder was not presented in the 5 year graph due to limited track record.
+Source: Investment Bond Providers, Morningstar, Stockspot.

 The returns from investment bonds have been poor compared to alternative options like a mix of low-cost index funds (ETFs), even when you take the tax benefits into consideration.